WINNER! 2022 Children’s Book Council of Australia New Illustrator Award.

 Or click on the activity pack button above to download activity sheets.

-✏ Check out this cool skateboard activity by Mr. Leyton’s Little Learners.
+✏ A cool skateboard activity by Mr. Leyton’s Little Learners.

 Free template on Mr. Vandermonde’s TPT store here